-Remote access may be necessary, if:
+Remote access to a target system might be necessary if:

 - a.
 A synchronization project must be set up. - b.
 An existing synchronization project must be configured but there is generally no direct access to the target system. - c.
-A existing synchronization project must be configured but there is temporarily no direct access to the target system. - One Identity Manager requires a connection to the target system, for example, to update the target system schema, to define the scope, or to test the object matching rules.
+A existing synchronization project must be configured but there is temporarily no direct access to the target system. - One Identity Manager requires a connection to the target system to update the target system schema, to define the scope, or to test the object matching rules, for example.
 A message appears if you cannot connect to the target system when editing the synchronization configuration.
 Then you can decide whether you want to connect through a remote connection server, temporarily.
 In this case, a remote connection dialog opens. - d.
 An existing synchronization project needs to be configured but some connection data is encrypted and the encryption values are not known to the Synchronization Editor user.